-- Less than 100 - A response from the relevant officer
+- Up to 99 - A response from the relevant officer

 If the petition requests that a senior officer provide evidence at a relevant Scrutiny Committee it must achieve a minimum of 1,500 signatures.
 Further information can be found at Part 4, Section L of the Council's Constitution.